-An important performance consideration for wireless sensor networks is the amount of information collected by all the nodes in the network over the course of network lifetime.
-Since the objective of maximizing the sum of rates of all the nodes in the network can lead to a severe bias in rate allocation among the nodes, we advocate the use of lexicographical max-min (LMM) rate allocation for the nodes.
-To calculate the LMM rate allocation vector, we develop a polynomial-time algorithm by exploiting the parametric analysis (PA) technique from linear programming (LP), which we call serial LP with Parametric Analysis (SLP-PA).
-We show that the SLP-PA can be also employed to address the so-called LMM node lifetime problem much more efficiently than an existing technique proposed in the literature.
+Abstract-An important performance consideration for wireless sensor networks is the amount of information collected by all the nodes in the network over the course of network lifetime.
+Since the objective of maximizing the sum of rates of all the nodes in the network can lead to a severe bias in rate allocation among the nodes, we advocate the use of lexicographical maxmin (LMM) rate allocation.
+To calculate the LMM rate allocation vector, we develop a polynomial-time algorithm by exploiting the parametric analysis (PA) technique from linear program (LP), which we call serial LP with Parametric Analysis (SLP-PA).
+We show that the SLP-PA can be also employed to address the LMM node lifetime problem much more efficiently than a state-of-theart algorithm proposed in the literature.
 More important, we show that there exists an elegant duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
-Therefore, it is sufficient to solve any one of the two problems and important insights can be obtained by inferring duality results for the other problem.
+Therefore, it is sufficient to solve only one of the two problems.
+Important insights can be obtained by inferring duality results for the other problem.